 Sylvan Lake Provincial Park Beach

 About 25 minutes west of Red Deer, you’ll find the beach at Sylvan Lake Provincial Park.
-They have a nice sandy beach as well as picnic areas and a lakeside pathway.
-There are also boat rentals, water slides and other recreational facilities.
+They have a nice beach as well as picnic areas and a lakeside pathway.
+There are also boat rentals and other recreational facilities.

 Aspen Beach Provincial Park